Xiaotong1120/Principle_of_Cloud_Computing_HW2/README.md

 - **Inference Service**: Receives images, performs machine learning inference using a pre-trained ResNet model, and sends the result back to Kafka.
 - **Consumer**: Consumes the inference results and calculates the end-to-end latency for each image.

-The entire system is containerized using Docker, and the setup is automated with Ansible.
+The virtual machines setup is automated with Ansible and the services are run in the docker container.

 ## Project Structure